Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Definitions

 To maintain some structure on the arrangement of the wires in the new more flexible setting, we define the following intermediate object.
 An $n$-{\bf stripe} (or just {\bf stripe}) of length $a$ is a collection of $n$ wires put in a box $[0,n]\times[0,1]\times[0,a]$, with $i$-th wire being mapped by $c\times \id_{[0,a]}+(i,0,0)$ where $c:D^2\rightarrow [0,1]^2$ is a standard embedding.

 Now we define an abstract cable.
 In what follows $K$ is a fixed constant (such that $K\geqslant 2$) and it is used to thicken all the middle part of the cable (except for the very ends) to give enough room for stripes in the cable to move around.
-So, the {\bf abstract cable} of size $n$ and length $a$ as a collection of $\leqslant Kn$ disjoint stripes embeddings
+So, the {\bf abstract cable} of size $n$ and length $a$ is a collection of $\leqslant n$ disjoint stripe embeddings

-for $v_i:[0,a]\rightarrow \mathbb{R}^2$ being ${\sim}1$-Lipschitz paths, such that the stripes are in a strict order, if to compere lexicographically coordinate-wise.
+for $v_i:[0,a]\rightarrow \mathbb{R}^2$ being ${\sim}1$-Lipschitz paths, such that the stripes are in a strict order, if to compare lexicographically coordinate-wise.
 More precise, we require that if $i<j$ then for all $\alpha\in [0,a]$ we have (with the superscript indicating the coordinate component)

 We also require that the ends $([0,n_i]\times[0,1])\times\{0,a\}$ of the stripes map into smaller faces $[0,n]^2\times \{0,a\}$.